 Boxing Day - the Day after Christmas!

-The 26th December is also St. Stephen's Day.
+The 26th December is also St. Stephen's Day (or 'the feast of Stephen').
 Just to confuse things, there are two St. Stephens in history!
-The first St. Stephen was a very early follower of Jesus and was the first Christian Martyr (a person who dies for their religious beliefs).
-He was stoned to death by Jews who didn't believe in Jesus.
+The first St. Stephen is believed to have been a very early follower of Jesus and he is said to have been the first Christian Martyr (a person who dies for their religious beliefs).
+The Bible says that Stephen (who was a Jew) was stoned to death by some other Jews (who didn't believe in Jesus).

 The second St. Stephen was a Missionary, in Sweden, in the 800s.
 He loved all animals but particularly horses (perhaps why there is traditionally horse racing on boxing day).
 He was also a martyr and was killed by pagans in Sweden.
 In Germany there was a tradition that horses would be ridden around the inside of the church during the St. Stephen's Day service!

 Both St. Stephens have been associated with charity and giving for a very long time; and historically that's what St Stephen's Day/Boxing Day was about.

 Starting in the Middle Ages, it was the day when the alms box, collection boxes for the poor often kept in churches, were traditionally opened so that the contents could be distributed to poor people.
 Some churches still open these boxes on Boxing Day.

 It might have been the Romans that first brought this type of collecting box to the UK, but they used them to collect money for the betting games which they played during their winter celebrations!
 In The Netherlands, some collection boxes were made out of a rough pottery called 'earthenware' and were shaped like pigs.
 Perhaps this is where we get the term 'Piggy Bank'!